cpldcpu/MisguidedAttention/README.md

 A most basic version of the jug problem, that still triggers list writing in many smaller LLMs.

+### Roasting Nuts.

+*"i have a roasting-jug that can hold 300 nuts and a roasting jug that can hold 700 nuts.
+I also have a digital kitchen scale. i want to roast eactly 600 nuts. what do i do?"*

 ### Two door problem: Just use the exit door

 *"You are in a room with two doors.
 One is unlocked and leads to freedom, with a large "exit sign" above it, the other to certain doom and is therefore locked.
 There are two guards: one always tells the truth, and the other always lies.
 You don't know which is which.
 You can ask one guard one question or just leave.
 What do you do?"*